vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

 ## Consensus Contract

 The earlier version, **Polygon Hermez 1.0**, was based on the **Proof of Donation (PoD)** consensus mechanism.
 PoD was basically a decentralized auction conducted automatically, with participants (coordinators) bidding a certain number of tokens in order to be chosen to create the next batch.
-​

 Our latest **Consensus Contract (PolygonZkEVM.sol)** leverages the experience of the existing **PoD** in v1.0 and add support for the permissionless participation of multiple coordinators to produce batches in L2.
-​

 The earlier **Proof of Donation (PoD)** mechanism was based on a decentralized auction model to get the right to produce batches in a specific timeframe.
 In this mechanism, the economic incentives were set up so the validators need to be very efficient in order to be competitive.
-​

 The latest version of the zkEVM **Consensus Contract (deployed on Layer 1)** is modelled after the [Proof of Efficiency](https://ethresear.ch/t/proof-of-efficiency-a-new-consensus-mechanism-for-zk-rollups/11988).
 It leverages the experience of the existing PoD in v1.0 and adds support for the permissionless participation of multiple coordinators to produce batches in L2.
 ​
 ### Implementation Model
 ​
-The **Consensus Contract** model leverages the existing PoD mechanism and supports the permissionless participation of multiple coordinators to produce batches in Layer L2.
-These batches are created from the rolled-up transactions of Layer 1.
+The **Consensus Contract** model leverages the existing PoD mechanism and supports the permissionless participation of multiple coordinators to produce batches in L2.
+These batches are created from the rolled-up transactions of L1.
 The **Consensus Contract (PolygonZkEVM.sol)** employs a simpler technique and is favoured due to its greater efficiency in resolving the challenges involved in PoD.
-​

 The strategic implementation of the contract-based consensus promises to ensure that the network:
 ​
 - Maintains its **Permissionless** feature to produce L2 batches